 When the neural circuits mediating reward processing, fear, motivation, memory or inhibitory control are perturbed, we may observe a number of disease states such as substance abuse, attention-deficit disorder, anxiety and depression.
 These are among the most prevalent neuropsychiatric disorders, and show a high rate of co-occurrence, as patients diagnosed with anxiety or mood disorders are approximately twice as likely to develop a substance abuse disorder.

-Kay Tye’s lab employs a multidisciplinary approach including optogenetic, electrophysiological, pharmacological and imaging techniques to find mechanistic explanations for how emotional and motivational states influence behavior in health and disease.
+Kay Tye seeks to understand the neural-circuit basis of emotion that leads to motivated behaviors such as social interaction, reward-seeking and avoidance.
+Her lab employs a multidisciplinary approach including cellular-resolution recordings, behavioral assays and optogenetics, a technique that activates certain cells with light, to find mechanistic explanations for how these emotional and motivational states influence behavior in health and disease.

 Pioneered use of projection-specific optogenetic manipulations for the study of neural circuits and behavior.

 Discovered how distinct amygdala circuits can increase or decrease anxiety-related behavior and social interactions.